cockroachdb/helm-charts/docs/RFCs/19042021_Cert_Management_In_CRDB_Helm_Chart.md

   The secret name specified in this option will be used as a source for user-provided CA.
   This option is mandatory if the `tls.certs.generate.caProvided` is true.

+4. Add option specifying the minimum certificate duration, `tls.certs.generate.minimumCertDuration` This duration will be used to validate all other certificate durations, which must be greater than this duration.

-4. Add option specifying the CA certificate expiration duration, `tls.certs.generate.caCertDuration`.
+5. Add option specifying the CA certificate duration, `tls.certs.generate.caCertDuration`.
   This duration will only be used when we create our own CA. The duration value from this option will be used to set the expiry of the generated CA certificate.
   By default, the CA expiry would be set to 10 years.

+6. Add option specifying the CA certificate expiry window, `tls.certs.generate.caCertExpiryWindow` This duration will be used to rotate the CA certs before its actual expiry.

-5. Add option specifying the Client certificate expiration duration, `tls.certs.generate.clientCertDuration`.
+7. Add option specifying the Client certificate duration, `tls.certs.generate.clientCertDuration`.
   The duration value from this option will be used to set the expiry of the generated Client certificates.
 By default, Client certificate expiry would be set to 1 year.

-6. Add option specifying the Node certificate expiration duration, `tls.certs.generate.nodeCertDuration`.
+8. Add option specifying the Node certificate duration, `tls.certs.generate.nodeCertDuration`.
   The duration value from this option will be used to set the expiry of the generated Node certificates.
 By default, Node certificate expiry would be set to 1 year.

-7. Add option specifying CockroachDB to manage rotation of the generated certificates, `tls.certs.generate.rotateCerts` as true/false.
+9. Add option specifying CockroachDB to manage rotation of the generated certificates, `tls.certs.generate.rotateCerts` as true/false.
   Enabling this option will result in auto-rotation of the certificates, before the expiry.

 ## Helm Input Validation